chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### Retransmission and Keep-alive

-NFS version 4 client implementations often rely on a transport-layer keep-alive mechanism to detect when an NFS version 4 server has become unresponsive.
-When an NFS server is no longer responsive, client-side keep-alive terminates the connection, which in turn triggers reconnection and RPC retransmission.
+NFS version 4 client implementations often rely on a transport-layer connection keep-alive mechanism to detect when an NFS version 4 server has become unresponsive.
+When an NFS server is no longer responsive, client-side keep-alive terminates the connection, triggering reconnection and RPC retransmission.

 Some RDMA transports (such as the Reliable Connected QP type on InfiniBand) have no keep-alive mechanism.
 Without a disconnect or